Marketing Strategy

-To help ensure that your marketing plan is as strong and logical as possible, I asked our digital marketing specialists what they think are the most important and often forgotten aspects of a marketing strategy.
+To help ensure that your marketing plan is as strong and logical as possible, I asked our digital marketing specialists to break down ten key tips that are essential for creating a strong, flexible marketing plan that you can actually stick to and that will help you reach your goals.

 Let’s get into them! 👇

-Before setting goals and allocating budgets, you should review your 2024 marketing strategy and results.
+Before setting goals and allocating budgets, you need to review your marketing strategy and results from the last 12 months.

 Look closely at every channel, campaign, and strategy, and ask yourself:

-- Did we see enough of a return on investment?
+• Did we see a sufficient return on investment?

-This will help you determine which areas of your marketing were the most effective last year, generating consistent revenue, growth, and profitability.
+This will help you identify which areas of your marketing were the most effective, generating consistent revenue, growth, and profitability.

-From here, you can begin outlining your plan of action for this year and create your strategy for maintaining channels that returned great results and optimising any areas of your marketing that didn’t perform as well.
+From here, you can begin outlining your plan of action for 2026 and create your strategy for maintaining the channels that returned great results and optimising any areas of your marketing that didn’t perform as well.

 Tools you can use to review your marketing performance:

-Before you start planning your SEO and advertising strategies for the year, it’s a good idea to give your website and user experience a health check.
+Before you start planning your SEO and advertising strategies for the year, it’s a good idea to conduct a health check on your website and user experience.

 Skipping this part could mean investing time and money into building interest and driving traffic to a website that doesn’t perform well and pushes users away.